conmaol/maglocunus/AI/LLMs/pai2025/introduction.md

 §2.2.
 The first **chatbot** (conversational agent) was Joseph Weizenbaum’s 1960s ELIZA, which used pattern matching and regular expressions.

 §2.3.
-Rule-based systems are brittle , hard to build, and a nightmare to maintain.
+Rule-based systems are brittle, hard to build, and a nightmare to maintain.
 As a result, statistical **machine learning** approaches became more popular from the 1990s onwards.

 §2.4.
 Traditional statistical NLP relied on human-driven **feature engineering** and feature selection – the aim is to identify features (ie. characteristics of the input) that are predictive in solving a task.